elidupree/codecophony/README.md

 # Codecophony: compose music through programming

+(This code is obsolete.
+All related code is currently in https://github.com/elidupree/eliduprees-website-source `codecophony.py` and the JavaScript files it includes.
+One of those, `media/[editable_stuff/]voice-practice-tool-lib.js`, is shared with voice-practice-tool.)

 A library for composing music by writing Rust code.
 Currently in very early development.

 I'm a Rust beginner, so some of my code may not be elegant or idiomatic.
 I'd appreciate people pointing out what I'm doing wrong.